Stability and semi-stability of (2,2)-type surfaces: Irreducible semi-stable surfaces

 \bf Case-III: \rm The tangent cone of $S$ at $P$ is $f(1,x_1,1,y_1,y_2)_2=a_{11}y_1^2+a_{22}y_2^2+a_{12}y_1y_2$.
-Then the tangent cone of $S$ at $P$ is pull back of a tangent cone at $P_2$ by the map $p_2$. \end{proof} \end{lem} Now we give a complete description of irreducible semi-stable surfaces in the following theorem. \begin{thm} Let $S=Z(f)$ be an irreducible (2,2)-type surface.
-Then $S$ is semi-stable if and only if for all $P=P_1\times P_2\in S_{\text{sing}}$ satisfies each of the following conditions:
+Then the tangent cone of $S$ at $P$ is a pull back of a tangent cone at $P_2$ by the map $p_2$. \end{proof} \end{lem} Now we give a complete description of irreducible semi-stable surfaces in the following theorem.